Higher-order generalizations of stability and arithmetic regularity: Proof of Theorem

-Note that in this proof, it was crucial that we could choose $\mu$ last among the parameters.
-While Theorem \ref{thm:almoststableinhstrong} implies Theorem \ref{thm:stablegps} for elementary $p$-groups, Theorem \ref{thm:almoststableinhstrong} also applies in a wider range of circumstances, where the set $A$ is not necessarily stable, a fact which will be important for our applications.
+Note that this proof relies on the fact that we could choose $\mu$ last among the parameters.
+A more sophisticated use of this dependence will appear in the proof of our main theorem, Theorem \ref{thm:fop}.
+It is important for our applications that Theorem \ref{thm:almoststableinhstrong} can be applied in a wider range of circumstances than Theorem \ref{thm:stablegpsstrong}, namely in cases where the set $A$ is not necessarily stable.

-On the other hand, it is still important that the hypotheses in Theorem \ref{thm:almoststableinhstrong} limit instances of instability, rather than, for example, instances of the independence property.
-Specifically, one cannot replace instances of $T(d)$ by copies of $U(k)$, as we now show.
-Recall that given $A\subseteq G=\F_p^n$ and $H\leq G$, a \emph{copy of $U(k)$ with right side in $H$} is a tuple $(a_i)_{i\in [k]}(b_S)_{S\subseteq [k]}\in G^k\times H^{2^k}$ such that $a_i+b_S\in A$ if and only if $i\in S$.
-We will also say the copy has \emph{left side in $H+g$} if $\{a_i: i\in [k]\}\subseteq H+g$.
-We now show one cannot prove an analogue of Theorem \ref{thm:almoststableinhstrong} with $U(k)$ replacing $T(d)$, while maintaining the same relationships among the parameters.